Sarajevo derby: History

 FK Sarajevo supporters were considered to be upper-class individuals, mainly from Bosniak dominated old and central parts of town.
 On the other side, supporters of FK Željezničar were usually working-class with a liberal image.
 Those differences were later partly erased.
 FK Željezničar still has the image of a liberal club and they are also popular among other supporters in the region, while FK Sarajevo's support outside Sarajevo comes mostly from the Bosniak dominated areas in the region and diaspora.

 Since they played in different levels, the first matches between FK Željezničar and FK Sarajevo were friendlies.
 The first official league match was held in 1954; FK Sarajevo won 6–1.
 That is still the biggest victory by any team in these matches.

-As of 27 September 2025, 136 league matches have been played. Željezničar have won 40 times, Sarajevo have won 38 times, while 58 matches have ended in a draw.
-Goal difference is 154:154.
-In all competitions, Željezničar and Sarajevo have played 156 times, Željezničar have won 48 times, Sarajevo have won 46 times and 62 games have ended in a draw.
+As of 9 September 2026, 140 league matches have been played. Željezničar have won 41 times, Sarajevo have won 40 times, while 59 matches have ended in a draw.
+Goal difference is 159:156 in Sarajevo's favour.
+In all competitions, Željezničar and Sarajevo have played 160 times, Željezničar have won 49 times, Sarajevo have won 48 times and 63 games have ended in a draw.